 It sounds quite good, doesn’t it?

-That’s why we have created this beginner’s guide on making money with rental properties.
+That’s why we have created this beginner’s guide on making money with rental homes.
 After reading this article, you’ll know the most important basics.
 From there on, you can start doing further research and plan the practical steps.

 1. Assess your finances

 Before anything else, you need to have a good look at your financial resources.
 Real estate investing isn’t something that comes at the expense of your existing responsibilities.
 Assess your finances realistically.

 How much can you put towards the investment property?

 In order to answer this question, you should decide how you will buy the property.
 A mortgage loan or all-cash?
 It’s important to consider the implications that come with making this choice.
 Among other things, the decision affects your return on investment.

 Let’s take a closer look.
 All-cash payment sets you up for higher potential profits.
 Remember though, that buying a property like this requires more capital.
 As a beginner, you might lack sufficient funds.
 Opting for the mortgage loan means you should expect smaller profits, but also encounter some of these benefits:

 • You have more leverage to buy units.

 • Typically, mortgage loans for income properties finance any type of property (from condos to townhouses).